-Setting up ADB and Fastboot on a Windows Based PC
+How to Set Up ADB and Fastboot on Windows

 Head over to the Minimal ADB Installer page on XDA Forums and download the installer to your computer.
 It is about 2MB in size so should take only a few seconds to be downloaded on your computer.